 General Liability insurance

-You must have general liability insurance in order to get your Connecticut general contractor license.
-This insurance provides coverage for a number of potential work-related accidents, like damage to someone’s property or a client injury.
+You must submit a certificate of general liability insurance with your major contractor application.
+This insurance can help provide coverage for a number of potential work-related accidents, like damage to someone’s property or a client injury.

 Workers’ Compensation insurance